Alert: Plaza Building Is Closed

-Unlawful discrimination and harassment has no place on the CU Denver | CU Anschutz Campus and offends the University’s core values, including a commitment to equal opportunity and inclusion.
-All University employees, faculty members, students and community members are expected to join with and uphold this commitment.
+Unlawful discrimination and harassment has no place at CU Denver and CU Anschutz and offends the University’s core values, including a commitment to equal opportunity and inclusion.
+All University employees, faculty members, students, and community members are expected to join with and uphold this commitment.

-Read the full Nondiscrimination Policy here.
+Read the full Protected Class Nondiscrimination Policy here.

-Harassment means verbal or physical conduct related to a protected characteristic(s) that unreasonably interferes with an individual’s work or academic performance or creates an intimidating or hostile work or educational environment.
+Harassment on the basis of protected class refers to verbal, written, or physical conduct based on one's protected class that unreasonably interferes with an individual’s work or academic performance or creates an intimidating, or hostile, work or educational environment.

-What categories of identity are protected characteristics?
+What categories of identity are protected classes?

 What accommodations is the University required to provide?